GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 * Bozos can not upload avatars.

-* Admins can configure maximum allowed file size (bytes) and dimensions (pixels) of images.
+* Admins can configure maximum allowed file size (bytes) and dimensions (pixels) of images from within the admin page (credit: Sam Bauers).

-  - Currently done from within the script (no Admin page interface at this time).

-  - Images that exceed maximum dimensions are automatically resized.
+  - Images that exceed maximum dimensions are automatically resized (and sharpened if truecolor images).

 * Anybody with the 'moderate' capability can upload another user's avatar

   - this to ensures that inappropriate images can be removed.

   - there is no "delete avatar" function at this time, but an inappropriate image can be removed by uploading a 'safe' image (e.g. a blank 1x1 pixel image) to replace it (you could them manually set that user as a bozo to stop them re-uploading inappropriate images).
+Alternatively, you could set their avatar to an identicon (see below).

 * Option to display a default avatar for users who do not upload their own.